humanmade/altis-local-server/docs/README.md

 ## Stopping the Local Server

-To stop the Local Server containers, simply run `composer local-server stop`.
+To stop the Local Server containers, simply run `composer serve stop`.